WDamaris/CRUD-APP/README.md

 ## By Damaris Wanjiku
 ### Description
-In this project I build application that can be used to add plans of your day,what you intend to do and at the end of the day mark what you were able to accomplish.
+In this project I am building an application that can be used to add plans of your day,what you intend to do and at the end of the day mark what you were able to accomplish.
 ### Live link
 https://631a3b016a4fdc0379fd3189--stirring-gelato-a1aa7c.netlify.app/
 ### Built with